pwwang/biopipen/docs/pipelines/scrna_metabolic.md

 ## Inputs

 - `metafile`: A metafile indicating the metadata or the rds file with seruat object if `config.pipeline.scrna_metabolic.clustered` is `True`.
-    For a meta file, Two columns are required: `Sample` and `RNADir` `Sample` should be the first column with unique identifiers for the samples and `RNADir` indicates where the expression matrices are.
+    For a meta file, Two columns are required: `Sample` and `RNAData` `Sample` should be the first column with unique identifiers for the samples and `RNAData` indicates where the expression matrices are.

     Currently only 10X data is supported